scalp42/munin-alert-hipchat/README.md

 If you want to change the name associated with the message, pass a value for the --from argument.
 If you'd like the messages to link back to your Munin web interface then use --munin-prefix.

+If you need to put spaces or other "special" characters in a from or room value then you can use URL encoding. e.g. %20 for a space.